orthorhombic/xmp_editing/README.md

 Initially focused on the migration of Lightroom database info into Darktable

+## Workflow for processing scanned photos

+1. Load files into digikam
+   1. Rotate, using the function to update exif tags.
+   2. Add captions or tags like "no_mirror"
+2. Apply crop with `python generate_crop_xmp.py`
+3. Run import with darktable 4.8.0.
+Make sure thumbnails are set to small so it uses jpeg thumbnails and does not start processing.
+Enter darktable mode and look for the text to pop up that the crop has been applied.
+Iterate through each file by using `space` to move forward in the list of pictures.
+Use [input-remapper](https://github.com/sezanzeb/input-remapper) as a method to automate this process.
+A pause of 0.6 seconds seems to be sufficient for the image crop to process.
+   1. Inspect files for any scanning defects
+4. Using digikam, move files into folders organized by date (e.g 1970/12/31)
+5. Update the xmp dates with `python update_xmp_dates.py `
+6. Remove any extra files (e.g. crop debug) and back up to server

 ## Migration of xmp data

 Loading order (inverse priority):